 A situation refers to events or objects that trigger an anxiety response.
 Some triggers such as snakes, spiders, heights, and water seem to be preprogrammed in our brains so that there is, at the very least, a sensitivity to those objects and situations.

 Other triggers are learned when a previously neutral or safe situation is paired with a negative event that naturally causes pain, discomfort, or a negative response.
-In a classic psychology experiment, a young child who was not previously afraid of rats was shown a rat while being startled by a loud noise which made him cry.
+In a classic psychology experiment, a young child, "Little Albert," who was not previously afraid of rats was shown a rat while being startled by a loud noise which made him cry.
 Because the rat was paired with the loud noise, eventually just the sight of the rat elicited a fear response in the child.
 In psychology literature, this is called classical conditioning.
+The child's fear of white rats also generalized into fears of a white rabbit, a white dog, and a mask with a white beard.

 For some individuals, there are no readily identifiable triggers to panic attacks.
 This may be because the trigger is an internal, physiological sensation such as shortness of breath or heart palpitations.
 A fear of these physiological symptoms may have developed when these symptoms were paired with a panic attack which caused intense fear.
-Previously, these symptoms may have caused discomfort and unease, but after the initial full blown panic attack, any sensations associated with a panic attack are now met with intense fear.
-In addition, after having a panic attack, it is common to start hyperscanning the body for even the most subtle physical symptoms that may be associated with a panic attack, so that even the slightest changes in breathing or heart rate can trigger a panic attack.
+Previously, these symptoms may have caused discomfort and unease, but after the initial full blown panic attack, any sensations associated with a panic attack are experienced as dangerous, painful, or intolerable.
+The body then becomes conditioned to react automatically to any of these physical sensations with intense fear, and the brain starts to hyperscan the body for even the most subtle physical symptoms that may be associated with a panic attack, so that even the slightest changes in breathing or heart rate can now automatically trigger a panic attack.

-For other individuals, there may not be a specific event that led to a situation becoming a trigger.
-For example, it is thought that in OCD, the brain spontaneously generated a thought, image, or impulse that the individual interpreted as meaningful and dangerous, which then caused the experience of fear.
-Therefore, a client with OCD who is afraid of contracting meningitis from touching a door knob may not have had any previous negative experiences with door knobs, but rather, it is the spontaneously generated thought of contamination from door knobs that led to fears of illness and death, which then led to door knobs becoming triggers.
+For other individuals, there may not be a specific event that leads to a situation becoming a trigger.
+For example, it is thought that in OCD, the brain spontaneously generates a thought, image, or impulse that the individual interprets as meaningful and dangerous, which then causes the experience of fear.
+Therefore, a client with OCD who is afraid contracting meningitis from touching a door knob may not have had any previous negative experiences with door knobs, but rather, it is the spontaneously generated thought of contamination from door knobs that led to fears of illness and death, which then led to door knobs becoming triggers.
+Then, just the sight of door knobs may elicit an automatic, conditioned fear response.

-TIP: Try to identify the situations that trigger anxiety.
+TIP: Try to identify your triggers.
 On a scale of 0-100 with 0 being no anxiety and complete calm and 100 being total panic, rate how much anxiety you experience in each situation.
 Then rank them and write them in order from least to worst.

 An important part of the treatment of anxiety disorders is to identify the thoughts that are igniting and maintaining the spiral of anxiety.
-This process can take some practice.
-To become aware of the thoughts related to anxiety, it can be helpful to ask yourself questions such as:
+The initial fear response may be automatic but the follow-up thoughts may be adding fuel to the fire.
+These thoughts happen quickly and automatically and for the time being may be beyond your conscious control, and therefore, it can time and practice to become aware of the thoughts related to anxiety.
+It can be helpful to ask yourself questions such as:

 "What was I thinking right before I became anxious?"